tokenspice/tokenspice/README.md

 ### Roadmap - Longer Term

-- Design space exploration: tuning of Ocean V4.1 (w/ Balancer V2 design).
-Manual or optimization-based.
-- System identification: high-fidelity model of whole Balancer V1 ecosystem; fit the model to observed on-chain dynamics (up to when V2 released).
-Bring in uncontrollable variables (probabilistic & worst-case).
-- System identification: high-fidelity model of whole Balancer V1 & V2 ecosystem; fit the model to observed on-chain dynamics
-- Design space exploration: tuning of Balancer V2 Strategies to minimize IL and other objectives & constraints.
-Account for uncontrollable variables (probabilistic & worst-case).
+We can expect improvements to TokenSPICE itself in the form of faster simulation speed, improved UX, and more.

+TokenSPICE lends itself well to having tools built on top for design entry, verification, design space exploration, and more.
+So much of the roadmap of TokenSPICE is really going to be about building these tools (in their own repos).
+Here are some such tools, largely inspired by tools from circuit land.
+Each can have both a backend and frontend.
+A frontend with good UX can make a huge difference.

+**Design entry tools:**

+- Schematic editor - be able to input netlists by editing a schematic. [[Examples from circuit land](https://www.google.com/search?q=spice+schematic+editor&sxsrf=ALeKk01lEnlL27hPsWzA_sBTOoxQLAlUJg:1626253838940&source=lnms&tbm=isch&sa=X&ved=2ahUKEwinnInTm-LxAhUNnYsKHe0mA1wQ_AUoAXoECAEQAw&biw=1600&bih=721#imgrc=TUv3yDrlTDLNVM)]. [[Example from video game land: machinations.io][machinations.io](https://machinations.io/)]
+- Waveform viewer - build on `tsp.do_plot` with more interactive tool

+**Verification tools:**

+- System identification - auto-extract a TokenSPICE netlist from raw blockchain info.
+To make it more tractable, use a parameterized netlist and Solidity code where possible.
+Ie "whitebox" not "blackbox".
+- Corner extraction - finding representative “corners” -- a small handful of points in random variable or worst-case variable space to simulate against.
+Enables rapid design-space exploration, because each you only simulate each design on corners.
+- Worst-case analysis - verification across worst-case variables.
+E.g. via global optimization across worst-case variables.
+E.g. global synthesis across worst-case variables and agent python structures.
+- 3-sigma verification - verification across random variables.
+E.g. via Monte Carlo analysis where all samples are drawn from the random variables' pdf, and each sample is simulated.
+- High-sigma verification - verification across random variables, where catastrophic failure happens rarely, e.g. 1 in a million times (4.5 sigma) or 1 in a billion (6 sigma).
+E.g. using tricks from "rare event estimation" literature or [this book](https://www.amazon.com/Variation-Aware-Design-Custom-Integrated-Circuits/dp/146142268X).
+- Behavioral modeling - auto-extract a lower-fidelity / faster-simulating TokenSPICE netlist from a higher-fidelity TokenSPICE netlist & simulation run, with minimal loss of error.

+**Design Space Exploration tools:**

+- Sensitivity analysis - locally perterb design variables.
+- Sweep analysis - sweep design variables one at a time.
+Ignore interactions.
+- Fast sweep analysis - sweep across all design variables including interactions, but without combinatorial explosion via model-in-the-loop
+- Local optimization - search across design variables to optimize for objectives & constraints
+- Global optimization - search across all design variables, with affordances to not get stuck
-- Open-ended design space exploration: evolve solidity or EVM bytecode, go nuts.
+- Synthesis - search design variables *and structure*.
+E.g. Evolve solidity or EVM bytecode.
 AI DAOs that own themselves.
-This will be fun:).
-But one step at a time.

-And much more - it's largely up to the community.
-For example, it would be cool to have a [machinations.io](https://machinations.io/)-like interface:)
+Go nuts:)
+- Variation-aware synthesis - all of the above at once.
+This isn’t easy!
+But it’s possible.
+Example: use MOJITO (http://trent.st/mojito/), but use TokenSPICE (not SPICE) and Solidity building blocks (not circuit ones)

 # 🐋 Benefits of EVM Agent Simulation

-TokenSPICE 2 and other EVM agent-based simulators have these benefits:
+TokenSPICE and other EVM agent simulators have these benefits:
 - Faster and less error prone, because the model = the Solidity code.
 Don’t have to port any existing Solidity code into Python, just wrap it.
 Don’t have to write lower-fidelity equations.
 - Enables rapid iterations of writing Solidity code -> simulating -> changing Solidity code -> simulating.
-At both the parameter level and the structural level.
-- Can quickly integrate Balancer V2 code.
-Then extend to model other AMMs.
-And other DeFi code.
-Etc etc.
-- Plays well with other pure Python agents.
-Each agent can wrap Solidity, or be pure Python.
 - Super high fidelity simulations, since it uses the actual code itself.
-Enables modeling of uncontrollable variables, both random (probabilistic) ones and worst-case ones.
+Enables modeling of design, random and worst-case variables.
-- Can build higher-level CAD tools, that have TokenSPICE 2 in the loop:
-  - 3-sigma verification - verification of random variables, including Monte Carlo analysis
-  - Worst-case analysis - verification across worst-case condition
-  - Corner extraction - finding representative “corners” -- a small handful of points in uncontrollable variable space to simulate against for rapid design-space exploration
-  - Local optimization - wiggle controllable params to optimize for objectives & constraints
-  - Global optimization - “”, with affordances to not get stuck
-  - Synthesis - “” but wiggle code structure itself in addition to parameters
-  - Variation-aware synthesis - all of the above at once.
-This isn’t easy!
-But it’s possible.
-Example: use MOJITO (http://trent.st/mojito/), but use TokenSPICE 2 (not SPICE) and Solidity building blocks (not circuit ones)
 - Mental model is general enough to extend to Vyper, LLL, and direct EVM bytecode.
 Can extend to non-EVM blockchain, and multi-chain scenarios.
-Can extend to work with hierarchical building blocks.
-- Can also do real-time analysis / optimization / etc against live chains: grab the latest chain’s snapshot into ganache, run a local analysis / optimization etc for a few seconds or minutes, then do transaction(s) on the live chain.
+- Opportunity for real-time analysis / optimization / etc against *live chains*: grab the latest chain’s snapshot into ganache, run a local analysis / optimization etc for a few seconds or minutes, then do transaction(s) on the live chain.
 This can lead to trading systems, failure monitoring, more.

 In short, there's a lot of promise.
 But, the code is young!
 There's a lot of software engineering work to be done.
 This can evolve into something very exciting:)